m1k1o/neko/docs/getting-started/README.md

 - `ghcr.io/m1k1o/neko/xfce:latest`
 - `ghcr.io/m1k1o/neko/kde:latest`

 For ARM-based images (like Raspberry Pi - with GPU hardware acceleration, Oracle Cloud ARM tier).
 Currently, not all images are available for ARM, because not all applications are available for ARM.
+Please note, that `m1k1o/neko:arm-*` images from dockerhub are currently not maintained and they can contain outdated software.
+Please use images below:

 - `ghcr.io/m1k1o/neko/arm-firefox:latest`
 - `ghcr.io/m1k1o/neko/arm-chromium:latest`